Oil prices dropped 30% in a week. What gives? - KESQ

 After Russia invaded Ukraine, global oil prices experienced a dramatic spike.
 Just over a week ago, Brent crude leaped above $139 per barrel.
 Analysts warned prices could touch $185, then $200 as traders shunned Russian oil, pushing inflation even higher and adding huge strain to the global economy.

 But there’s been a rapid reversal since then.
 Brent crude futures, the global benchmark, have cratered almost 30% from their peak.
-They’re trading below $100 per barrel after shedding another 7% on Tuesday.
+They settled below $100 per barrel for the first time this month after shedding another 6.5% on Tuesday.

 Yet analysts warn that we’re not out of the woods yet.
 Oil is still trading significantly above what it costs to produce it, and extreme swings are likely to persist at a moment of huge uncertainty.